-Statutory Trust Act, paragraph (b) treats delegation to a co-trustee in the same manner as delegation to another person.
-By contrast, traditional trust law disfavors delegation by one co-trustee to another.
-See Restatement (Second) of Trusts §184 (1959).
-See also Uniform Trust Code §703(e) (2000); Restatement (Third) of Trusts §81 cmt. c(1) (2007).
-The traditional rule reflects the assumption that, if the donor names more than one trustee, the donor intended each to be a check on the other(s).
-That policy does not fit commercial statutory trust practice, in which limited purpose or function trustees are common.

-Mutual funds often receive a common set of services from an organization that specializes in operating mutual funds, which is typically the investment adviser or an affiliate.
-The trustees monitor the service providers and the Investment Company Act of 1940 requires the trustees to approve the contracts with the adviser and distributor.
+1 reflects the assumption that, if the donor names more than one trustee, the donor intended each to 2 be a check on the other(s).
+That policy does not fit commercial statutory trust practice, in which 3 limited purpose or function trustees are common.
+[For Discussion: Whether to include 4 further explanation.
+The basic idea is that in an ordinary trust, we assume that if two 5 trustees are named, the donor intended each to be a check on the other.
+By contrast, in 6 commercial statutory trust practice, we have limited purpose trustees.]
+7 8 Mutual funds often receive a common set of services from an organization that 9 specializes in operating mutual funds, which is typically the investment adviser or an affiliate.
+The trustees monitor the service providers and the Investment Company Act of 1940 requires the 10 11 trustees to approve the contracts with the adviser and distributor.
 See 15 U.S.C. § 80a-15.

-SECTION 412.
+12 SECTION 412.
 ACTION BY TRUSTEES.
-On any matter that is to be acted on by trustees:

-- (1) the trustees act by majority of their number; - (2) the trustees may act without a meeting, without previous notice, and without a vote, if a consent or consents, in a record, setting forth the action so taken, are signed by the minimum number of trustees necessary to authorize or take the action at a meeting at which all trustees entitled to vote thereon were present and voted, but prompt notice of the action must be given to those trustees that did not consent; and - (3) a trustee may vote in person or by proxy, but if by proxy, the proxy must be in a signed record.

-Principal Sources - Delaware Statutory Trust Act §3806; Connecticut Statutory Trust Act § 34-517; Delaware General Corporation law §228; Uniform Trust Code §703 (2000).

-In accord with Uniform Trust Code §703(a) (2000) and Restatement (Third) of Trusts §39 (2003), paragraph (a)(1) rejects the common law rule requiring unanimity among the trustees of a private trust, replacing it with a default rule requiring a majority of the trustees.
+On any matter that is to be acted on by 13 14 trustees: 15 (1) the trustees may act by majority of their number; 16 (2) the trustees may act without a meeting, without previous notice, and without a vote, if 17 a consent or consents, in a record, setting forth the action so taken, are signed by the minimum 18 number of trustees necessary to authorize or take the action at a meeting at which all trustees 19 entitled to vote thereon were present and voted, but prompt notice of the action must be given to 20 those trustees that did not consent; and 21 (3) a trustee may vote in person or by proxy, but if by proxy, the proxy must be in a signed record.
+22 23 Comment 24 25 Principal Sources - Delaware Statutory Trust Act §3806; Connecticut Statutory Trust 26 Act § 34-517; Delaware General Corporation law §228; Uniform Trust Code §703 (2000).
+27 28 In accord with Uniform Trust Code §703(a) (2000) and Restatement (Third) of Trusts 29 §39 (2003), paragraph (a)(1) rejects the common law rule requiring unanimity among the 30 trustees of a private trust, replacing it with a default rule requiring a majority of the trustees.